aiwolfdial/RandomTalkAgent/README.md

 Our sample agent will connect to a specified local/remote game server by randomly selecting one of predefined talks.
 This agent is a reference implementation for server testing and connections in your agent development.

-## RandomTalkAgent: a sample agent code in Java
+## RandomTalkAgent: a sample agent and server code in Java

 Please clone the repository to your Eclipse environment and run the org.aiwolf.ui.bin.AutoStarter class with specifying AutoStarter.ini as its program argumen* https://github.com/aiwolfdial/RandomTalkAgent/blob/master/src/org/aiwolf/ui/bin/AutoStarter.java